MichielvdVelde/novus-component/README.md

 This component is created for internal use in home automation and has several handy features.
 It is partially based on [HomA](https://github.com/binarybucks/homA).
 This component uses MQTT for communication and has support for retained per-component settings and easy loading.
 It aims to provide a clean interface.

 Currently this module is not on npm and has no documentation to speak of.
-I hope to change this in the future as this module matures.
+Some comments within the source should help you along for now.
+I hope to add documentation in the future as this module matures.
+The API such as it is is by no means final and a lot of breaking changes are to be expected.

 ## Simple example